Mechanisms of Injury in a Rear End Accident

 How Holliday Karatinos Can Help You After a Rear End Collision

-If you were injured in a rear-end accident, Holliday Karatinos is here to help.
+If you were injured in a rear-end accident, our Florida personal injury lawyers are here to help.
 Our Lutz & Brooksville car accident lawyers have over 50 years of collective experience fighting for the rights of accident victims.
 We have successfully recovered more than $125 million for our clients.
 Contact us today for your free consultation with an experienced rear-end car accident attorney.